jp-king-1337/schedule_planYourDay/README.md

 ChatGPT was consulted.
 While nothing was directly copied from ChatGPT, I still want to credit the LLM for its assistance solving problems and occasionally acting as a second set of eyes to find a typo in a snippet of code.
 Also for helping me spell occasionally just now.

+I will also credit coolors.co for building a palette off of #301394 for me.

 ## License